ehoyoalvarez/RFbiologgers/README.md

 # Seabass Welfare Classification Using Biologger Data

-This repository contains code to classify welfare states in European seabass (*Dicentrarchus labrax*) from biologger-derived physiological and behavioural data using a Random Forest model.
+This repository contains code to classify welfare states in European seabass (*Dicentrarchus labrax*) from biologger-derived physiological and behavioural data using a Random Forest (RF) model.

 ## Contents

 - `scripts/`
-  - `01_train_validate_RF.R` – Train and Validate the Random Forest model
+  - `01_train_validate_RF.R` – Train, explore hyperparameters, and validate the RF model.
-  - `02_apply_model_dummy.R` – Apply the model to a dummy dataset
+  - `02_apply_model_dummy.R` – Apply the pre-trained RF model to a dummy dataset for demonstration.
 - `data/`
-  - `labelled_data.xlsx` – Annotated biologger dataset for model development
+  - `labelled_data.xlsx` – Annotated biologger dataset for model development.
-  - `dummy_dataset.csv` – Simulated dataset for testing and reproducibility
+  - `dummy_dataset.csv` – Simulated dataset matching the original structure for testing and reproducibility.

 ## Workflow

-1. **Train** the model on annotated biologger data (HR and ACC).
+1. **Train** the RF model on annotated HR and ACC data.
-2. **Validate** model performance using cross-validation.
+2. **Validate** model performance using cross-validation and test set metrics (accuracy, F1, ROC-AUC).
+3. **Save** the trained model as `rf_model_v8.rds` (optional; users can create it themselves).
-3. **Apply** the model to new data (dummy dataset provided for demonstration).
+4. **Apply** the model to new data (dummy dataset provided for reproducibility and demonstration).

 ## Usage